Ziwi01/proveasio/README.md

 For Ruby management, there is [Ruby Version Manager (RVM)](https://rvm.io/) installed.
 See available Ruby's with `rvm list`, use particular with `rvm use <ruby_version>`.
 There are some gems alredy preinstalled on Rubys available here (mostly for Puppet support).

+**NOTE:** During ansible run with default setup there could will be some ignored errors during Puppet gems installation - this is because older rubies (like 2.4.10 which I use) don't have some of the dependencies.
+You can saely ignore those messages, or if you don't like them, either remove ruby 2.4.10 from installation list, or disable Puppet installation at all.

 ### Node

 For Node, there is [NVM](https://github.com/nvm-sh/nvm) installed.
 See NPM versions with `nvm list`.
 By default there is latest LTS installed (currently `gallium` 16.x)